Korean War Legacy Project

 The 426 RCAF Squadron

-Louis Bourgeois played an important role in the 426 RCAF Squadron during the Korean War.
-On return trips to his military base, the aircraft brought back wounded soldiers.
-Their route to Asia typically started in Washington State before going to Alaska, and then onto Japan.
+Louis Bourgeois explains his role in the 426 RCAF Squadron during the Korean War.
+He recalls the important task of bringing back wounded soldiers.
+He details how their route to Asia typically started in Washington State before going to Alaska, and then onto Japan.

 Share YouTube: